 For women, the minimum need is about 46 grams.
 For men, about 56 grams.
 Another way to figure your need is by multiplying your weight in pounds by .36 (or .8 grams per kilo).
 It’s a start but can vary based upon your individual needs and physical needs, like high fitness demands, pregnancy, etc.

 Fruit and Fiber Options

 Next, I add frozen berries and a small banana (great source of potassium).
 Mango is good too (especially with coconut milk).
 Then I add a one-two scoops of fiber powder.
 The American diet is low in fiber.
 It’s not always easy to get the recommended 25-35 grams per day, so I jump start my daily intake by adding granular fiber.
 It disappears into the smoothie and you’ll never know it’s there.

 We use Organic Clear Fiber from Renew Life.
 It is organic and not made from wheat.

 Supplements for Extra Nutritional Power

 Just the few ingredients I’ve listed make a healthy and satisfying smoothie.
 But if you want to take your smoothie one step further, try adding superfood supplements for extra nutritional power.
-In terms of brands, we buy mostly Navitas Naturals because of the high quality.
+In terms of brands, we buy mostly Navitas Naturals.
 Here is a list of possible power add-ons: